johnnietse/asl-hand-sign-detector/README.md

-# American Sign Language Hand Sign Detection App
+# American Sign Language Hand Sign Detection Desktop App

-This project is an **American Sign Language (ASL) Hand Sign Detection App** that leverages computer vision and machine learning to recognize hand signs and classify them into corresponding ASL letters.
-The app uses a webcam for real-time detection and classification of hand gestures, displaying the recognized sign on screen.
+This project is an **American Sign Language (ASL) Hand Sign Detection Desktop App** that leverages computer vision and machine learning to recognize hand signs and classify them into corresponding ASL letters.
+The desktop app uses a webcam for real-time detection and classification of hand gestures, displaying the recognized sign on screen.

 ## Table of Contents
 - [Overview](#overview)